People have been using honey for centuries for both food and medicinal purposes.

 The best way to describe raw honey is “fresh from the beehive.”
 Beekeepers remove it from the hive and pour it onto nylon or mesh cloth to separate impurities such as beeswax, pollen, and bits of dead bees from the honey.

-It appears cloudy and dense because it hasn't gone through pasteurization, but it's still good to consume.
+It appears cloudy and dense because it hasn't been pasteurized, but it's still safe to consume.
 After this simple process, it's ready for packaging and enjoyment!

 Processed Honey

-On the other hand, the production of processed honey requires several more steps before it's bottled.
+On the other hand, producing processed honey requires several additional steps before it's bottled.
 These steps are:

-• Ultrafiltration is an additional filtration process that works to refine the honey further.
+- Ultrafiltration is an additional filtration process that further refines the honey.
 However, this process may also remove the beneficial nutrients and antioxidants typically found in honey.

-The process of making processed honey is somewhat different from the raw process, which leads to distinct variances between the quality levels of each type.
+The process of making processed honey differs from the raw process, leading to distinct differences in the quality levels of each type.

 Benefits of Raw Honey

-Raw honey encompasses a wide variety of nutrients, including specific elements that provide health advantages.
+Raw honey contains a wide variety of nutrients, including specific compounds that offer health benefits.
 Pasteurization and filtering processes remove or diminish specific components as a result of exposure to high temperatures, including:

-Raw honey offers more robust health benefits for repairing wounds and combating infections than processed honey.
+Raw honey offers more robust health benefits for wound repair and infection-fighting than processed honey.

 Bee Pollen